tomjoht/reading/draft_posts/wayfinding-post-3.md

 "Busy, rushed Americans, he [John Stilgoe, landscape historian] thinks so, no longer take the time to explore and discover their surroundings and have lost their capacity to even see them directly.
 Stilgoee believes that in an age dominated by programmed, medicated material and the internet, the ability to *look* at things, to practice the art of observation that was required of us as a species for eons till now is an essential aspect of our intellect and has to be relearned."
 290

-"... for someone who prizes exploration as a primary exercise that allows the mind to wander, there could be no more unique capacities in return for  mere effiency.
-To him, getting lost is an opportunity for discovery, one that demands that all the sesnees come alive, and creates a maxiumu alertness in which observation and possibility are heightened.
+"... for someone who prizes exploration as a primary exercise that allows the mind to wander, there could be no more unique capacities in return for mere efficiency.
+To him, getting lost is an opportunity for discovery, one that demands that all the senses come alive, and creates a maximum alertness in which observation and possibility are heightened.
 In *What Is Landscape?
 Stilgoe writes that '[b]eing lost, even being deliberately free of electronic location devices, sharpens one's senses and often eventually reassures."
 290

-"If I'm lost and I don't have anyone to ask, I love that feeling," he [Joe Stilgo] said, though he drew a distinction between being despearately lost in dangerous circumstances and getting lost in a generally unknown place.
-In the latter case, to go off track is really about challenging the borders of one's familiarity, pressing beyond the known spaces of our understa ding and experiences and into the new."
+"If I'm lost and I don't have anyone to ask, I love that feeling," he [Joe Stilgo] said, though he drew a distinction between being desperately lost in dangerous circumstances and getting lost in a generally unknown place.
+In the latter case, to go off track is really about challenging the borders of one's familiarity, pressing beyond the known spaces of our understanding and experiences and into the new."
 291-292

 "Part of the problem is parents' incessant management of their children's time.
 "I think they've missed a kind of self-guided, nonorganized activity, nonsports activity growing up.
 Wandering around, getting into things. .... most of my colleagues I work with seem to have found their careers by being slightly disorganized.
 Lucking into something, you know?"
 Joe Stilgoe.
 292-93